Esk Valley Railway (Scotland): The Esk Valley Railway

 From 1860 local promoters negotiated with the North British Railway (NBR; the NBR was working the Peebles Railway) over the construction of a branch line to Polton from the Peebles line.
 At this time there was intense rivalry between the NBR and the Caledonian Railway, especially over retaining a monopoly of service in any geographical area while attempting to penetrate the rival's area.
 The NBR were quick to act in support of the line to Polton, fearing that the Caledonian would enter the district otherwise; indeed the Caledonian had published proposals to build a line into the area, from Slateford via Penicuik to Dalkeith.
-The NBR paid the Parliamentary deposit for the Bill to be presented.
-The Polton branch line became the Esk Valley Railway, and was authorised by Act of Parliament of 21 July 1863.
+The NBR paid the parliamentary deposit for the bill to be presented.
+The Polton branch line became the Esk Valley Railway, and was authorised by the Esk Valley Railway Act 1863 (26 & 27 Vict. c. cxcv) of 21 July 1863.
 It was to be two miles in length.

 The little company found it difficult to raise capital, and the NBR subscribed £10,000.
-Notwithstanding that difficulty, the Company proposed an extension to Penicuik, but agreed to withdraw it when the North British Railway proposed to lease its line (construction of which was hardly started) for £1,350 a year, equivalent to 5% on its share capital of £27,000.
-The lease was authorised by Parliament on 16 July 1866.
+Notwithstanding that difficulty, the company proposed an extension to Penicuik, but agreed to withdraw it when the North British Railway proposed to lease its line (construction of which was hardly started) for £1,350 a year, equivalent to 5% on its share capital of £27,000.
+The lease was authorised by the North British Railway (Esk Valley Lease) Act 1866 (29 & 30 Vict. c. cc) on 16 July 1866.

 A start on building the line was delayed, not starting until 5 September 1864, and the construction of the line was complex as it had to follow the narrow valley of the River North Esk.
 There was a 471-yard tunnel between Bonnyrigg and Lasswade, and a six-arch stone viaduct at Lasswade.